condition-banner

 Appendicitis

 The appendix is a small pouch attached to the intestine (COLON).
 It’s in your lower-right abdomen.
 When your appendix becomes blocked, bacteria can multiply inside it which can lead to the formation of pus and swelling, which inturn causes pain & discomfort in your abdomen.
+Left untreated, Appendicitis can cause your appendix to burst which can cause the bacteria spill into your abdominal cavity, which can be severe and fatal.

 • Symptoms

-• Pain abdomen usually starting near the belly button later spreading to the right lower side of the abdomen Nausea
+• Pain abdomen usually starting near the belly button later spreading to the right lower side of the abdomen

 • Vomiting